-GIFT is an early, and very simple ART (Assisted Reproductive Technology) technique devised in the 1980s to achieve pregnancies in most couples who have not been able to conceive using conventional treatments for infertility (despite having good sperm and normal fallopian tubes).
-Most infertility patients will have their best chance of pregnancy with some sort of ART procedure, and GIFT is the only ART approach that is completely acceptable to the Roman Catholic Church.
-The success rate with GIFT is even somewhat higher than with standard IVF (in vitro fertilization), but GIFT can be performed only if the patient has normal fallopian tubes and adequate sperm.
+GIFT was an early, and very simple ART (Assisted Reproductive Technology) technique devised in the 1980s that is nor rarely employed.
+Most infertility patients will have their best chance of pregnancy with some sort of ART procedure, and GIFT is still the only ART approach that is completely acceptable to the Roman Catholic Church.
+GIFT can be performed only if the patient has normal fallopian tubes and adequate sperm.
 For cases with abnormal fallopian tubes, IVF is mandated.
 For cases with poor sperm, we recommend the ICSI procedure pioneered by us and our Belgian collaborators.
+In the present era, GIFT is only of historical interest.

 GIFT stands for “Gamete Intra-Fallopian Transfer.”
 Gametes, i.e., the female’s eggs and the male’s sperm, are washed and placed via a catheter directly into the woman’s fallopian tubes.
-This usually involves a minor surgical procedure which allows you to go home the same day with a minor degree of pain that lasts for just a few days.
+This usually involves a surgical procedure with some degree of pain that lasts for about a week.
 With GIFT, fertilization occurs inside the woman’s body (not outside), and mimics the way a normally fertilized egg would begin its journey to the uterus for implantation.
-Understanding this older and more “natural” ART treatment is helpful for understanding the newer, more complex treatments.
+Understanding this older ART treatment is helpful for understanding the newer, more complex treatments.

 How Does GIFT Work?